Full list of players that could leave Liverpool at the end of the season with busy summer transfer window expected

 You can’t help but feel sorry for Arthur.
 The Brazilian, who was a deadline day loan signing from Juventus in the summer, has played just 13 minutes for the club all season having been plagued by injury.
 A return to Turin would make sense for all parties.

-Naby Keita and Alex Oxlade-Chamberlain is out of contract at the end of the season and the pair will not be offered new deals according to reports.
+Naby Keita and Alex Oxlade-Chamberlain are out of contract at the end of the season and the pair will not be offered new deals according to reports.

-Milner is another whose current deal expires in the summer.
-He may no longer offer as much as quality on the pitch as he once did but he certainly brings experience and should be kept around the club for another 12 months.
+Milner is another whose current deal expires in the summer and although he may no longer offer as much as quality on the pitch as he once did, he certainly brings experience and should be kept around the club for another 12 months.

 - Fabio Carvalho (loan)

 The Lisbon-born talent was signed from Fulham in the summer and many expected big things from him.
-The 20-year-old has struggled for game time, however, and with Liverpool currently well stocked at the top end of the pitch a loan deal could make sense.
+The 20-year-old has struggled for game time, however, and with Liverpool currently well stocked at the top end of the pitch a loan deal could make sense next season.

 - Bobby Firmino